KittenLord/summaries/rfc9110-HTTP-Semantics.md

 ### 4.1.
 URI References

-Read the RFC 3986 about URIs (this is actually important!!!).
+Read the RFC 3986 about URIs (this is actually important).

 Apart from grammer defined by that RFC, there are 2 more rules:
 ```